 Arden Henley is a former Vice President of City University in Canada and one of the founders of its Masters of Counselling program.
-Arden has a BA from McMaster, an MA from Duquesne in Pittsburgh and a Doctorate in Education Leadership from SFU.
+Arden has a BA from McMaster, an MA from Duquesne in Pittsburgh, and a Doctorate in Education Leadership from SFU.

-Well known for his innovative leadership style and thought-provoking presentations, Arden has practiced Organizational Development and Family Therapy for over 40 years and consulted broadly with community and government agencies.
+Well known for his innovative leadership style and thought-provoking presentations, Arden has practiced Organizational Development and Family Therapy for over 40 years and consulted broadly with the community and government agencies.
 His book entitled “Social Architecture: Notes & Essays” summarizes his experience as both a Therapist and Organization Development Consultant.

 Current research interests focus in the area of environmental psychology.
 This interest is also reflected is the development of the Green Technology Education Centre – https://www.gteccanada.ca/